leandrolanzieri/espec_pr3j/README.md

 ## Feel like contributing?

-Please check [CONTRIBUTING.md], where you'll find how to set up your environment and share your changes.
+Please check [our contribution guidelines](CONTRIBUTING.md), where you'll find how to set up your environment and share your changes.